-The teaching staff has significant collaborations in the fields of teaching and research within the HEI and with external stakeholders (ministries, NGOs, law firms in Cyprus and also other HEIs abroad).
+The teaching staff is involved in significant collaborations and networks in the fields of teaching and research within the HEI and with external stakeholders (international organisation, ministries, NGOs, law firms in Cyprus and also other HEIs abroad).

 The University has recruitment and promotion policies in place that consider teaching excellence as a core aspect of staff success.
 The EEC is confident that teaching staff involved in the proposed LLM programme delivers high quality teaching.
+As mentioned above, two colleagues (Dr Hadjiyianni and Dr Tryfonidou) are Advance HE Fellows (UK), a position that recognises their expertise in HE teaching.
 Dr Constantinides was awarded the teaching excellence award of the University of Cyprus, which confirms the University commitment to creating incentives for high quality teaching.